 Behentrimonium chloride is a waxy solid derived from colza oil.
 Colza oil comes from the seeds of Brassica rapa olifera, also called canola or rapeseed, which is part of the mustard plant family.
 The plant has signature yellow flowers.
 Behentrimonium chloride is quaternary ammonium salt and a straight chain alkyl trimonium.[3,4]

 Making behentrimonium chloride begins by making canola oil.
-This begins by heating and then pressing canola seeds via screw presses or expellers.
+Canola seeds are heated then pressed via screw presses or expellers.
 Solvents are usually added to the remaining “presscake” to extract the remaining oil.
-The solvent is later removed from the oil via a steam and heat process.Behentrimonium chloride is then made by quaternizing behenyl dimethylamine with methyl chloride, in 30% dipropylene glycol.
+The solvent is later removed from the oil via a steam and heat process.Behentrimonium chloride is then made by quaternizing behenyl dimethylamine with methyl chloride in 30% dipropylene glycol.

 We use behentrimonium chloride in several of our products as a hair detangler, and it is a much more natural alternative to harsh silicones.
 The Cosmetics Ingredient Review has deemed the ingredient safe for use in cosmetics.
 Whole Foods has deemed the ingredient acceptable in its body care quality standards.[12,13] In addition, behentrimonium chloride (25% in cetearyl alcohol) was reported to be an ocular irritant, though several studies show the ingredient is not a strong skin irritant.[14,15,16,17,18,19,20]